Talietumu Archaeological Site

 Getting There

-Reaching Talietumu Archaeological Site is an adventure in itself.
-The nearest airport is Hihifo Airport, located on Wallis Island.
-From there, you can either hire a car or take a taxi to the site.
-The journey takes approximately 30 minutes, and the scenic drive allows you to soak in the natural beauty of Wallis & Futuna.
+To reach Talietumu, fly into Hihifo Airport on Wallis Island.
+From there, you can rent a car or take a taxi for the approximately 30-minute drive to the site.
+The scenic journey offers a chance to appreciate the natural beauty of Wallis and Futuna.

 Posted by